distcode/w365ws/Lab-A.md

 4. Select 'Admin center access' and then open the section 'Show all by category'.

    ![Manage admin roles](_images/AdminRoleConfig.png)
-5. In the category select 'DEvices' select 'Windows 365 Administrator'.
+5. In the category select 'Devices' select 'Windows 365 Administrator'.
 6. Click 'Save changes' and close the fly-out.
       >**Note:** A Windows 365 Administrator is allowed to do the following:
       >- Manage Windows 365 Cloud PCs in Microsoft Endpoint Manager